- Tel: 020 8546 7711

 • It is a Randomised Control Trial (Planned Delivery versus Expectant Management), aiming to recruit 900 over a 3 year period.

-I have attached the patient information sheet, but in brief, the study looks at comparing the following treatments for women at high risk of preterm labour:
+The study looks at comparing the following treatments for women at high risk of preterm labour:

 • Arabin pessary (a silicon pessary which is placed around the cervix)